 The final category is an antique or classic car.
 The values for these cars can range from very little to a significant amount.
 Some classic cars are worth far more than many new cars.
 In these cases, simply find a lender that offers title loans for classic cars.

+It is possible to get a title loan on an older car depending on how much the car is worth.
 Once you decide to get a title loan on an older vehicle you need to find the best title loan company for your situation.
-Depending on which category your vehicle falls in, you may have a limited number of choices.
+Depending on which category your vehicle falls in to, you may have a limited number of choices.

 For example, not every lender will lend on any vehicle.
 Additionally, not all lenders offer classic car title loans.
 You may want a completely online title loan with no inspection, you will need to make sure the lender offers these.